-The requirements for the entry of animals in Luxembourg are similar to the rules in force within the entire EU.
+If you plan to travel with your pet to Luxembourg or Europe, you need to know the regulations, that cover this process.
+The requirements for the entry of animals in Luxembourg are similar to the rules in force within the entire European Union.

 Your pet can travel with you if:

-- It is vaccinated against rabies.
-Before travelling to Luxembourg, you will need to wait 21 days after pet vaccination.
-Note: the first day is considered day 0.
+It is vaccinated against rabies.
+Before traveling to Luxembourg, you will need to wait 21 days after pet vaccination.
+The first day is considered day 0.

-Some animals should not be vaccinated against rabies.
-These include birds, invertebrates, tropical fish, reptiles, amphibians and such mammals as rodents and rabbits.
+Some animals do not need to be vaccinated against rabies.
+These include birds, invertebrates, tropical fish, reptiles, amphibians, rodents and rabbits.
 Instead, to enter Luxembourg, they may need a health certificate.
 Owners of such animals should request information from the relevant authorities of their country.

-Rules for entry with more than five pets
+Rules for traveling with more than five pets